 The Deal

-At the start of a hand of Baccarat, two cards will be dealt to the dealer, and two to the player.
-If the total of either the players or deals hands is 8 or 9, this is known as a Natural win and no further cards are dealt.
+At the start of a hand of Baccarat, two cards will be dealt to the Banker spot, and two to the Player spot.
+If the total of either of the hands is 8 or 9, this is known as a Natural win and no further cards are dealt.
 If both the player and dealer are dealt a Natural, the highest Natural wins.

-With the player’s hand dealt with, the focus now switches to the dealer’s hand.
+With the Player’s hand dealt with, the focus now switches to the Banker’s hand.
 Play again follows a set of predetermined rules which depend upon whether or not the player received a third card.

 If the player did not receive a third card.

-If the player received a third card, the dealer’s action depends upon the value of that card.
+If the player received a third card, the Banker’s action depends upon the value of that card.

-With the above process having been completed, the final values of the player’s and dealer’s hands are compared, and the result is declared; either a win for the Players Hand, a win for the Dealer’s Hand, or a Tie.
+With the above process having been completed, the final values of the Player’s and Banker’s hands are compared, and the result is declared; either a win for the Players Hand, a win for the Banker’s Hand, or a Tie.

-Whilst the hands are called the “Players Hand” and “Dealers Hand”, these are no more than labels.
-When betting on Baccarat, you have three betting options.
+Whilst the hands are called the “Players Hand” and “Bankers Hand”, these are no more than labels.
+Both are played by the ‘dealer’ with all players betting on both or either.